 If you want, you can spend more.
 As long as you keep the streak going.

 It’s better to spend 10 minutes per day 6 days per week, than 2 hours on a Saturday afternoon.

-Memrise is a solid app for beginners that want to learn new Russian words.
+Memrise is a solid app for beginners that want to learn Russian words and phrases.
 It also teaches basic Russian grammar.

 To find this app, you need to look for their general language learning app: Innovative Language Learning.

 Pros of Russianpod101

 The main reason why Russianpod101 helped me a lot was because of their audio lessons.
 Each is around 10-15 minutes long, and covers most aspects of Russian:

 - 30 second dialogue

 - Repetition of the dialogue in slow Russian